I know how you must feel, but these are bad. Bad, bad, bad, bad...

-Stubborn drops of Harvey's blood glinted in the broken mirror.
+Stubborn drops of blood glinted in the mirror where Harvey's fist landed.
 I lowered my eyes to the medicine cabinet.

 Between my straight razor and his microscreen shaver stood the prescription bottle.
 Gently, I rolled the sleeping pills onto the sink and washed them down the drain, then grabbed a slip of paper.

 Harvey, my love,